Part 1: Sentence and Clause Structure

 Careful!

 Imperative clauses (commands) are considered independent clauses even though they do not have an overt subject in English (e.g., Come here!
 Let T represent time).
-The subject is understood to be you or sometimes we (e.g., Let’s go!).
+The subject is understood to be you or we (e.g., Let’s go!).

 Function